ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 C.J.M: Suggestion: The state of the well defines many of the values of the variables from Table 4.
 Examples: ......
 Thus, the algorithm applied to the data can find itself these relations or could consider using information about the state to select the data used for a specific training.

+_P.M.C.: Suggestion: Wouldn't it be interesting to add a small description about each label (both the class and the status)?
+In [[5]](#5) the classes are described.
+The community will better understand the type of data that is being processed._

 #### Method Relating to Real Instances

 The particularities of the method developed for real data are listed below.